 SEED Thailand Hub

 Thailand’s green growth development model (under “Sufficiency Economy Philosophy”) and the 12th National Economic and Social Development Plan (NESDP) 2017-2021 sets priorities around green jobs creation, green businesses and sustainable finance, to combat the severe environmental challenges faced by the country.
 Against this, the SEED Thailand Hub supports the bottom-up support of national agendas by cultivating a community of promising eco-inclusive enterprises while incubating innovative climate finance and policy instruments in critical economic sectors such as waste, sustainable agriculture and renewable energy.
 Established in 2018, the SEED Thailand Hub was instrumental in the implementation of the Global SEED Symposium and the Green Recovery Ecosystem Builder Programme Southeast Asia Cohort.
+In order to bridge the Thai missing middle financing gap the hub facilitated in collaboration with multiple partners the Hack for Climate Finance supporting the development of fin-tech solutions in order to scale climate-smart SME actions.
 The SEED Thailand Hub is hosted by the adelphi research Representative office.

 SEED Uganda Hub